brminnick/FacialRecognitionLogin/README.md

 # Facial Recognition Login
-An iOS and Android app that uses facial recognition to enhance the security of a login page.
+An iOS and Android app that uses facial recognition to provide 2-factor authentication for a login page.

 Built using Xamarin.Forms and Microsoft Cognitive Services.